 THE key to successfully managing diabetes?
 A proper diabetes diet of course.
 Here’s mine, “A Meal Plan you can live with.”
-There are many other important factors but you must control what you consume.
+There are many other important factors, however you must control what you consume.

 - coconut flour gravy is low carb